vanceism7/ls-cpp2/README.md

 ## Bugs/Anti-Features

 This language server is super alpha level software (pre-alpha?) - it's totally experimental at this point.
-As such, there are a couple of annoyances with how this thing currently work; hopefully we'll be able to smooth these out over time, but I wanted to list them out here explicitly so people are aware of them.
+As such, there are a couple things which aren't completely functional just yet; hopefully we'll be able to smooth these out over time, but I wanted to list them out here explicitly so people are aware of them.

-1. **Error reporting is one step behind.**
+1. ~~**Error reporting is one step behind.**~~
-   As far as I understand, `cppfront` works on files, not on strings of text.
-This means that when you make a change to your file, the error diagnostics won't update until you have:
-    **a.** Saved the file
-    **b.** Made another edit to the file to trigger a new set of diagnostics to be generated.
-   This is a regretable state of affairs, but it should be easy to fix as soon as we add the ability to cppfront to process text directly.
-We just need to make a PR that gives us a flag to do this (like the way you can say `g++ -x` with normal cpp compilers).
+   I was able to fix this with my `vjp/from-stdin` branch (awaiting merge approval) 🎉

 2. **Error reporting is incomplete**
    `cppfront` doesn't capture all compilation errors; it only captures cpp2 related errors, which